 With JML’s ability to quickly respond to customer requirements coupled with our detailed knowledge of the business process, Chronicle rapidly expanded into other critical areas of policing such as Public Order, Search, Dogs, Driver Management and Armouries.

-The success of our Chronicle System has enabled JML Software to grow substantially from its modest beginnings to a position where 41 of 43 Home Office Police forces (as well as other government agencies) use at least two of the available set of Chronicle modules.
+The success of our Chronicle System has enabled JML Software to grow substantially from its modest beginnings to a position where all 43 Home Office Police forces (as well as other government agencies) use at least two of the available set of Chronicle modules.

 Future expansion plans are already seeing JML Software apply their expertise into other non-emergency service sectors and heavily regulated industries both in the UK and overseas.

-At our suite of offices in Buckinghamshire, we employ a highly skilled and motivated team of developers and customer support specialists focused on providing excellent service and products to our customers.
+At our suite of offices in Milton Keynes, we employ a highly skilled and motivated team of developers and customer support specialists focused on providing excellent service and products to our customers.